jacebenson/jace.pro/content/post/2018-08-14-avoid-these-things/index.md

 ## Avoid using `$`

-It's come up often enough that when folks see `$` in UI Scripts, UI Pages, and other parts of Servicenow, they thing jQuery because that became really popular and started to use that, however, Servicenow assigned `$` to prototypeJS, and not jQuery, as such, I'd just spell out `jQuery()` instead to be clear about what you are expecting to use.
+It's come up often enough that when folks see `$` in UI Scripts, UI Pages, and other parts of ServiceNow, they thing jQuery because that became really popular and started to use that, however, ServiceNow assigned `$` to prototypeJS, and not jQuery, as such, I'd just spell out `jQuery()` instead to be clear about what you are expecting to use.